CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 ## Subtrees

+Since tilesets grow exponentially, storing all tile info in a single file is not always feasible.
+To account for this, `3DTILES_implicit_tiling` provides a standard method for dividing a tileset into manageable chunks called **subtrees**.
+This extension defines a subtree as a fixed-size section of the overall tileset tree.
+A subtree has a fixed number of levels, controlled by `subtreeLevels`.
+The branching factor is also fixed by the `tilingScheme` to either 4 or 8.

+TODO: diagram: anatomy of a subtree

+It is helpful to think of a subtree as a fixed-size container for part of the tileset.
+The container takes the form of a complete tree

+TODO: diagram: smaller tree within subtree

+The set of subtrees must exactly cover the valid tiles of the tileset.
+That is, every tile must appear in exactly one subtree.

+TODO: diagram: subtrees exactly covering the tileset.

 OUTLINE:
 - fixed depth subtree chunk of root tree
 - json file points to buffers (or constants) with tile, child subtree, content availabilities